How to monitor your broadband usage

 Usage limits on 4G or 5G home broadband

 A number of mobile providers now permit unlimited data usage with their 4G/5G home broadband packages.
-Although it offers some of the fastest download speeds, EE imposes a 100GB data cap on its 4G home broadband deals.
+In addition to offering some of the fastest download speeds, EE offers a 4G home broadband package with plans of 50GB, 100GB or 200GB at speeds up to 30 Mbps.
+Higher plans of 300 Mbps and 500 Mbps are available at full 4G speeds, and if you opt for the 500 Mbps plan, you can swap to reserve data which allows you to stay connected once you reach your data limit, but at a much lower speed.
 To keep track of your usage, you can either use the My EE app or go onto EE’s website where you can see your current usage levels.

 Usage limits on satellite broadband